 After a plant has been infected by the aster leafhopper, symptoms will appear within ten to 40 days.
 There is no cure, treatment, pesticide, or insecticide, to control aster yellows.

 That’s why early diagnosis is crucial.
 Promptly remove any infected plants from your garden and dispose of them so no more aster leafhoppers can feed on them and spread the disease further.

 The aster yellows pathogen won’t survive on a dead plant so you may compost infected plants.

 How to Prevent Aster Yellows From Spreading

-Mechanical barriers are also used to protect plants from aster leafhopper, such as light-colored or reflective mulches or foils to disorient the insects so they won’t feed on the plants.
+Mechanical barriers can be used to protect plants from the aster leafhopper.
+Light-colored or reflective mulches or foils disorient the insects so they won’t feed on the plants.
 Vegetables may be protected by floating row covers, mesh fabrics, or fine wire mesh.